-There are a lot of opinions as to whether tai chi can or cannot be learned using videos and books.
-Let’s begin by putting this argument to rest and then by talking about how to choose resources that give you the benefits of tai chi.
+There are a lot of opinions as to whether tai chi can or cannot be learned online using videos or with books.
+Let’s put this argument to rest and then talk about how to choose resources to learn tai chi chuan at home.

 Opinion #1: You need a good teacher to be able to learn tai chi.